 Marshall turns it on in Kanpur

 Birth of the unheralded England seam bowler Mike Hendrick.
-His average of 25.83 is lower than those of Larwood, Snow, Botham, Fraser or Gough, but he achieved nowhere near the fame of that quintet.
+His average of 25.83 was lower than those of Larwood, Snow, Botham, Fraser or Gough, but he achieved nowhere near the fame of that quintet.
 That owed much to his penchant for the inconspicuous contribution: in 30 Tests Hendrick didn't once take a five-for, and his best figures were 4 for 28 against India at Edgbaston in 1974.
 But he was a very fine bowler, unstinting in his accuracy and capable of appreciable bounce and seam movement.
 His finest hour came at Headingley in 1977, when a brace of four-fors helped England regain the Ashes.
-Appropriately, Hendrick was overshadowed by Geoff Boycott, who made his 100th first-class hundred on his home ground.
+As usual, Hendrick was overshadowed - this time by Geoff Boycott, who made his 100th first-class hundred on his home ground.

 Birth of a Middlesex prodigy.
-Owais Shah was touted as the new Mark Ramprakash when he made his county debut at the age of 18 in 1996, and his first international appearance followed in England's one-day series against Australia and Pakistan five years later.
+Owais Shah was touted as the new Mark Ramprakash when he made his county debut at the age of 17 in 1996, and his first international appearance followed in England's one-day series against Australia and Pakistan five years later.
 But despite the elegance of his strokeplay, he did not find a place in the side during Duncan Fletcher's coaching reign, and his maiden Test appearance was a one-off cameo in Mumbai in March 2006.
 He was given an extended run in the Test side during the tour of West Indies in 2009, but a spate of run-outs convinced the selectors to look elsewhere.
 He suffered a further setback when Middlesex let him go at the end of the 2010 season.
+After three seasons with Essex, Shah retired from first-class cricket to concentrate on being a T20 specialist.

 An unlikely match-winning bowler for England in their Nehru Cup match against Pakistan in Cuttack.
-Graham Gooch took 3 for 19 (including Wasim Akram first ball) as England eased home by four wickets, but some of Pakistan's batting gave one-day cricket a bad name: Javed Miandad took 51 balls to reach 14, and worse still, Shoaib Mohammad - the anti-Kalu in these pre-pinch-hitting days - took 34 balls to score just three runs.
+Graham Gooch took 3 for 19 (including Wasim Akram first ball) as England eased home by four wickets, but some of Pakistan's batting gave one-day cricket a bad name: Javed Miandad took 51 balls to reach 14, and worse still, Shoaib Mohammad 34 balls to score just three runs.

 Another spectacular performance from Azhar Mahmood gave Pakistan victory in the Champions Trophy final in Sharjah.
 He took 5 for 28 as Sri Lanka were skittled out for 123, having earlier looked likely winners when they held Pakistan to 211 for 9.
 It completed a good week's work for Azhar, who three days earlier had taken 6 for 18 against West Indies.
 But the wickets soon dried up -in his next eight one-dayers, he took only two.